1. Home

 Home battery storage systems are large, stationary batteries that store energy for later use or during a blackout.
 While the Tesla Powerwall is the most widely known and installed home battery, the playing field is getting more crowded.

-Home batteries can charge using grid power or solar power.
-When paired with solar panels, batteries can store extra solar electricity for use later in the day after the sun or the grid goes down.
+Home batteries can charge using grid power or solar power to use when the sun or the grid goes down.

 Today’s batteries often come with energy management algorithms that let you set different priorities for your battery and solar system.
 Whether you want to use and store as much solar power as possible before sending it back to the grid, avoid buying electricity at the most expensive times, or just keep your battery charged up in case of a blackout, modern batteries can do that.

-Battery systems require a few additional components, like an inverter (which converts the battery’s direct current electricity to the alternating current your house uses), mounting hardware, and additional wiring.
+Battery systems require a few additional components, like an inverter (which converts the battery’s direct current electricity to the alternating current your house and the grid uses), mounting hardware, and additional wiring.
 Most battery manufacturers also have an app for managing your battery’s charge level and settings.

 The most common type of battery uses lithium-ion chemistry, like bigger versions of the batteries that power your phone or laptop.
 As battery technology matures, more flavors of the lithium-ion battery are popping up and entirely new battery chemistries could be on the horizon.
 Lithium iron phosphate batteries are a newer chemistry that is a bit safer, longer lasting, and better at high and low temperatures than some earlier lithium-ion batteries.
 That makes it an increasingly popular choice for home storage.
 Older lead acid batteries are less common in home energy storage but sometimes play a role.